cr88192/bgbtech_btsr1arch/README.md

 * Does not implement division in hardware.
 * Omits the barrel shifter (to save cost, optional).
 * Does multiply in hardware.
+* (Add: Not in active development or maintenance).

 General design summary of BJX2:
 * Instruction set with variable length 16/32/64/96 bit instructions.